orkhanahmadov/orkhanahmadov.github.io/_posts/2020-01-07-vuejs-v-model-binding-on-custom-components.md

 Keep in mind that when attaching `v-model` to custom components, by default it always sends `value` property and expects `input` event.
-But Vue.js allows us to change default names per each component.
+But Vue.js allows us to change default names per component.

-Simply add `model` object to your component.
-This object can contain to properties:
+Simply add `model` configuration object to your component.
+This object can contain 2 properties:
 * `prop` property defines how `v-model` will pass data to this component, default is `value`
 * `event` property defines which event name will be used for accepting changes for `v-model`, default is `input`